-7422 Information and communications technology installers and servicers
+7422 Information and Communications Technology Installers and Servicers

 The growing convergence between information and telecommunications technologies is reflected by including unit groups that are specific to telecommunications (including broadcasting) in the same minor groups as other occupations in ICT.
 In addition, some unit groups cover both information and telecommunications technologies where there is convergence in the skills required in the labour market including, for example, Unit Group 7422: Information and Communications Technology Installers and Servicers.